(Meets Commercial Operator requirements)

 - Work at your own pace and in your own time, with advice available by phone from AgForce trainers.
 You will receive an up-to-date Learner Resource (manual) with instructions and an Assessment Guide.
 The final step is a phone interview with the assessor to confirm your assessment responses and overall competence.

-- Download, complete and return this registration form and flyer along with payment details.
+- Download, complete and return this registration form along with payment details.
 AgForce Training will then send you:

 - Learner Resource (training manual)